resource-watch/slate/source/includes/api/_areas_v2.md

 In case of success a 200 OK response is returned, and all the areas that match the update criteria (belonging to one of the geostores provided in the request body) will be returned.

-After updating the areas, for each area that was updated (if it has a valid email associated), an email will be sent to the user to let them know that the area is ready to be viewed.
+After updating the areas, for each area that was updated which has a valid email associated and its status updated to `saved`, an email will be sent to the user to let them know that the area is ready to be viewed.

 The following parameters are provided to the email service and can be used in the construction of the email: